 The New Zealand Occupational Hygiene Society is a network of occupational hygiene professionals who further the practice, professionalism and recognition of the industry in New Zealand.
 The NZOHS was officially launched in 1994.

-At present the Society’s membership is made up of Professional Occupational Hygienists either working for large companies, private consultants, or for Worksafe NZ.
-The Society has also welcomed into its midst, as Associate Members, a larger number of people who are working in the field of health and safety, but have only a part time interest in Occupational Hygiene.
+Our Membership is made up of Professional Occupational Hygienists either working for large companies, private consultants, or for WorkSafe NZ.
+The Society has also welcomed into its midst, NZOHS Associates, a larger number of people who are working in the field of health and safety, but have only a part time interest in Occupational Hygiene.

 What is Occupational Hygiene?